BernardTheUlsterman/BernardTheUlsterman/README.md

 - Translating operating instructions from English into German language.
 - Writing user manuals for handling software and configuration, for various applications within a software suite.
 - Testing software configurations.
 Designing and writing test protocols.
-- Handling of issues in collaboration with peers, customer and supplier's technical support.
+- Handling of issues in collaboration with peers, customer and supplier's technical support and development.

 I have acquired my professional expertise through many years of experience as a Support Engineer, Technical Writer, Systems Administrator and Inside Sales Representative.
 After many years working in Ireland and the United Kingdom as a Support Engineer for software manufacturers, as well as in Germany as an IT Administrator for medium-sized companies, I am currently working in the greater Hamburg/Schleswig-Holstein area.
 Over the years, I have continuously expanded upon the knowledge I gained during my studies and adapted to the demands of the IT market.
 What are my strengths?